f5devcentral/f5-agility-labs-xc/docs/class1/intro.rst

 Before starting the course, update your namespace to dynamically update the guide.

+.. note:: You may have had a namespace from a previous lab, pleased update with the new.
+.. warning:: Guide pages might need to be refreshed to get updated namespace to render.

 .. raw:: html

    <div style="margin: 1em 0; padding: 1em; border: 0px solid #ccc;">